carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 performance from Carbon code, where performance considers processing time, memory, and disk space.
 Trade-offs will be made that maximize the performance.

-Only safety techniques which don't measurably impact application hot path performance will be enabled by default.
+Only safety techniques that don't measurably impact application hot path performance will be enabled by default.
 This is a very high bar, but is crucial for meeting Carbon's performance goals, as well as allowing migration of existing C++ systems which may not have been designed with Carbon's safety